MicrosoftDocs/azure-devops-docs/docs/accounts/add-account-users-from-user-hub.md

 > You can add people to team projects,
 > rather than to your account.
-Team Services automatically assigns them
+VSTS automatically assigns them
 > [Basic features](https://www.visualstudio.com/team-services/compare-features/),
 > if your account has seats available,
 > or [Stakeholder features](https://www.visualstudio.com/team-services/compare-features/),
 > if not.
 Learn [how to add members to team projects](add-team-members-vs.md).
 >
-> When people don't need access to your Team Services account anymore, [delete them](#delete-user) from your account.
+> When people don't need access to your VSTS account anymore, [delete them](#delete-user) from your account.

 ## How does *access* differ from *permissions*?